- by Daniel

-Which means you need to get a bit more creative with these people.
+Which means you'll need to get a bit more creative with these people.

-And why not do it with a fun gift rather than a useful one?
+So why not do that with a fun gift rather than a useful one?

-Because people that work in the trades love to laugh and construction sites can be great places to work because of this.
+Because people that work in the trades love a laugh, and construction sites can be great places to work because of this.

-As the banter flies around all day keeping everyone on their toes and creating a light-hearted and fun atmosphere despite the hard work in harsh conditions.
+As the banter flies around all day keeping everyone on their toes, creating a light-hearted, fun atmosphere despite the hard work and harsh conditions.

 Hard Hat Stickers

-These stick to hard hats and toolboxes and are well made and long lasting too.
+These can be stuck onto hard hats and toolboxes and are long lasting.